tdore92/sei-project-2/README.md

 <h2>Lessons Learned</h2>

-<li>Whilst project 1 was an introduction to single page JavaScript, project 2 was our first experience in creating the user interface fundamentals- index and show components- through filtering and sorting arrays. </li>
+<li>Whilst project 1 was an introduction to single page JavaScript, project 2 was our first experience in creating the user interface fundamentals- index and show components- through filtering and sorting arrays.
+Constant usage of this syntax will help commit the code to memory, and have it almost become a reflex when tackling similar endpoints in the future.</li>

 <li>From this project we created our first front end React app, and gained a base knowledge of component use, AJAX requests (primarily axis), and GET requests using a public API in the client HTTP.</li>